-7.3 Description and Estimate of the Number of Small Entities to Which the Proposed Rule Will Apply
+7.4 Description and Estimate of the Number of Small Entities to Which the Final Rule Will Apply

-Section 603(b)(3) of the RFA requires agencies to provide an estimate of the number of small entities to which the rule would apply.
-The Small Business Administration (SBA) has established size criteria for all major industry sectors in the United States, including fish harvesters.
-Provision is made under SBA's regulations for an agency to develop its own industry-specific size standards after consultation with Advocacy and an opportunity for public comment (see 13 CFR 121.903(c)).
-Under this provision, NOAA Fisheries may establish size standards that differ from those established by the SBA Office of Size Standards, but only for use by NOAA Fisheries and only for the purpose of conducting an analysis of economic effects in fulfillment of the agency's obligations under the RFA.
-To utilize this provision, NOAA Fisheries must publish such size standards in the Federal Register, which NOAA Fisheries did on December 29, 2015 (80 FR 81194).
-In that final rule, effective on July 1, 2016, NOAA Fisheries established a small business size standard of \$11 million in annual gross receipts for all businesses in the commercial fishing industry (NAICS 11411) for RFA compliance purposes.
-NOAA Fisheries considers all HMS permit holders to be small entities because they had average annual receipts of less than \$11 million for commercial fishing.
-SBA has established size standards for all other major industry sectors in the United States, including the scenic and sightseeing transportation (water) sector (NAICS code 487210, for-hire), which includes charter/party boat entities.
-SBA has defined a small charter/party boat entity as one with average annual receipts (revenue) of less than \$14 million.
+Section 604(a)(4) of the RFA requires agencies to provide descriptions of, and where feasible, an estimate of the number of small entities to which the rule would apply.
+NOAA Fisheries established a small business size standard of \$11 million in annual gross receipts for all businesses in the commercial fishing industry (NAICS 11411) for RFA compliance purposes.
+The SBA has established size standards for all other major industry sectors in the United States, including the scenic and sightseeing transportation (water) sector (NAICS code 487210), which includes for-hire (charter/party boat) fishing entities.
+The SBA has defined a small entity under the scenic and sightseeing transportation (water) sector as one with average annual receipts (revenue) of less than \$14 million.